Skip to main content

 • Critical Note: The Chatbot is muted as long as a conversation is open and assigned to a human agent.
 The bot only resumes control after the agent formally closes the conversation.

-• After the 24-hour window has expired: Free-form messages are blocked.
+When a conversation is closed by Meta, meaning the 24 hours window has expired, free-form messages are blocked.
 The agent must use an approved "Utility" message template to re-engage.
 This template costs 0.4 SAR to send, per Meta's pricing, and the 24-hour window only restarts if the customer replies to it.

 How to create a customer service template: Admin Configuration: